NSCSS / Club 90 information and update

 - Meals will not be provided.

-- Additional measures including stay-at-home orders and travel restrictions may be implemented to reduce spreading COVID-19
+- Additional measures including physical distancing and limits on group sizes have been implemented to reduce spreading COVID-19.

 Mental Health Workers will be available Monday to Friday 9-5 to offer support via phone and email